-The Wabanaki Alliance advocates for federal and state legislation and policies that improve the lives of tribal citizens and our neighbors around the state, protect and preserve our environment, and honor Tribal history and culture.
-We partner with a broad coalition of racial and social justice groups, faith-based organizations, and businesses on actions and events, some of which you can find below.
-Read on to learn more about how you can Stand With Wabanaki.
+The Wabanaki Alliance advocates for legislation and policies that improve the lives of Wabanaki citizens and our neighbors around the state, protect and preserve our environment, and honor tribal history and culture.
+Find our current calls to action below and learn more about how you can Stand With Wabanaki.

 Wabanaki leaders and citizens, along with hundreds of Maine citizens and organizations, urged the Maine Legislature and Governor Mills to support long overdue changes to the Maine Indian Claims Settlement Implementing Act.

 LD 2007, a bill to restore inherent tribal sovereignty to the Wabanaki Nations, has a hearing February 26.
 Find all you need to learn more about the bill, draft your testimony, contact your legislators, write a letter to the editor and more in our LD 2007 Take Action Toolkit!

 The second half of the 131st Maine Legislature is underway and our bill tracker is back!
 Learn more about our priority bills and find out how you can take action to Stand with the Wabanaki!

 More than 250 businesses and organizations that support Wabanaki inherent sovereignty have joined the Wabanaki Alliance Tribal Coalition!
 See the list of members and find out how your organization or business can help advance the work of the Wabanaki Alliance!

 The Wabanaki Alliance will hold a launch event for “Businesses for Wabanaki Sovereignty” January 24 from 6:30-8:30 pm at the Patagonia store at 100 Main Street in Freeport.